finarly/Notes/Snowflake.md

     - summary data
     - access layer

-When data enters the data warehouse, it usually doesnt go straight to the raw layer, but enters a staging area first (a transient and temp storage before it is loaded).
+When data enters the data warehouse, it usually doesn't go straight to the raw layer, but enters a staging area first (a transient and temp storage before it is loaded).
 A staging area can be in the DW (internal stage) or outside of the DW (external stage).

 ## Snowflake architecture - hybrid
 - Shared disk: Similar to shared disk SF uses a central data repository (uses single copy of data)